Flickr-Foundation/flickypedia/docs/adrs/02-wikimedia-authentication.md

 *   Users can log in to Flickypedia, allowing it to perform uploads on their behalf.
 *   Users can easily log out, and revoke Flickypedia's access.

-We want Flickypedia to be a secure user of the Wikimedia APIs:
+We also want Flickypedia to be a secure user of the Wikimedia APIs:

 *   We don't want Flickypedia to be used to compromise Wikimedia user accounts.
     For example, we're going to get permission to make edits on a user's behalf – we don't want this permission to be misused to make vandal edits in their name.